robertorosero/pyhtonmig/Doc/library/datetime.rst

 :class:`tzinfo` is an abstract base class, meaning that this class should not be instantiated directly.
 You need to derive a concrete subclass, and (at least) supply implementations of the standard :class:`tzinfo` methods needed by the :class:`datetime` methods you use.
-The :mod:`datetime` module does not supply any concrete subclasses of :class:`tzinfo`.
+The :mod:`datetime` module supplies a simple concrete subclass of :class:`tzinfo` :class:`timezone` which can reprsent timezones with fixed offset from UTC such as UTC itself or North American EST and EDT.

 An instance of (a concrete subclass of) :class:`tzinfo` can be passed to the constructors for :class:`datetime` and :class:`time` objects.
 The latter objects